Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

-Changelog for 2.3.9 "Bahmut"
+Changelog for 2.3.9c "Bahmut"

-GUI:
-- Complete Rework of the GUI thanks to Bahmut from the Manaflow Mod.

-General:
-- Added a Tutorial that you can access by clicking a button on the Morgenröte Objective Start Screen.

-Loading Screens:
-- Complete Rework of the Loading Screens.
-They now represent the Academics, Artists and Athletes.
+Fixes:
+- Fixed the progress bar of the engineer.

+Diseases:
+Removed the sound effect from the diseases and reduced the intensity of the graphical effects.